glmvc/first-site/README.md

 - the site has content (with hyperlinks) 📰
 - it's styled 🎨
-- clicking the image will show another one 🖼️
+- clicking on the image will show another one 🖼️
 - the user is asked for a name, which is displayed under the main heading and can also be changed by clicking the button 🪄
 - the website is online using [github pages](https://pages.github.com/ "github pages website") 🌎